|

 Heliograph is the

-technical name, but small plastic mirror is what it really is.
+technical name, but small plastic or stainless steel mirror is what it really is.

 This one is made by ACR